Logi Universe: 2009: three-year-old season

 On his first appearance as a three-year-old Logi Universe contested the Grade 2 Yayoi Sho (a major trial for the Satsuki Sho) in which he faced nine opponents headed by Seiun Wonder.
 He won by two and a half lengths from Mikki Petra with Seiun Wonder only eighth.
 On 19 April the colt started 7/10 favourite for the Satsuki Sho.
 He appeared to be well-placed on the final turn but made no impression in the straight and finished fourteenth of the eighteen runners behind Unrivaled.
 Hagiwara later commented "there are a number of reasons I can think of for the defeat, but we just don't have enough time to go through them one by one".

 On 31 May, in front of a 110,000 crowd, Logi Universe was one of eighteen colts to contest the 76th running of the Tokyo Yushun over 2400 metres on soft ground at Tokyo Racecourse.
 He was made the 6.7/1 second favourite behind Unrivaled whilst the other runners included Seiun Wonder, Apres Un Reve, Reach the Crown and Nakayama Festa.
 He raced in third place before moving up on the inside to take the lead 400 metres from the finish.
 He drew away in the closing stages to win by four lengths from Reach the Crown who finished just ahead of Antonio Barows, Nakayama Festa, Apres Un Reve and Schon Wald.
 The result was well-received by the crowd partly as the popular veteran Yokoyama was winning the race for the first time.

 It was hoped that the colt would return in autumn but he developed a muscular problem in his right hind leg and missed the rest of the season with injury.
 In the JRA Awards for 2009 he was named champion three-year-old colt, taking 237 of the 287 votes.

 2010-2012: later career

 After a ten-month absence Logi Universe eventually returned and finished sixth in the Nikkei Sho at Nakayama in March.
 Katsumi Ando took the ride when the colt moved back up to the highest class for the Takarazuka Kinen.
 Before the race his trainer admitted that the colt was still having problems with "muscle pains" and he ran poorly to finish unplaced behind Nakayama Festa.
 Logi Universe showed some sign of a return to form on his third and final start of the year when he finished second to Earnestly in the Sapporo Kinen in August.

 Logi Universe was off the course for two years before returning for one race as a six-year-old in 2012.
 He made no impact as he finished tailed-off last of the fourteen runners in the Sapporo Kinen.

+Racing form

+Logi Universe had 5 wins with 1 second place in 15 races.
+The data available is based on JBIS and netkeiba.com.